PauloOrtizF/predictive-brain-lab.github.io/lab_basics.md

 **MatLab Resources**

-MATLAB, being paid software, offers tutorials to learn how to code using their programming language.
-The developers provide a series of tutorials to help users grasp coding concepts.
 This website contains useful information on how to visualize and generate figures using MATLAB:
 * [MATLAB for Data Processing and Visualization](https://matlabacademy.mathworks.com/details/matlab-for-data-processing-and-visualization/mlvi)

 As a member of the Donders Insitute, you can download MATLAB on your office PC free of charge.
 Simply reach out to the Technical Group (TG) or refer to the institute's intranet [page](https://intranet.donders.ru.nl/index.php?id=computerservices) for assistance.
 If you prefer to install it on your personal computer, you can obtain an educational license using your university email.
 The TG can assist you with this process as well.